RefaelLasry/WebCrawlerEmails/README.md

 I'm not sure if that's the best chose, though it's a good start.

 The result are stored with CVS file, save on same folder of the script.

-## Next Steps
-1. error handling where server's response is bad.